geomesa/geomesa.github.io/_posts/2014-04-10-geomesa-quickstart.md

 ### This tutorial will introduce how to:

-1. check out and build GeoMesa source
-2. write custom Java code using GeoMesa to do the following:
+1. write custom Java code using GeoMesa to do the following:
     1.  create a custom ```FeatureType```
     2.  prepare a GeoMesa-managed table to accept your new type
     3.  create a collection of new records
     4.  write these new records to the GeoMesa-managed table
     5.  query your data
-3. visualize data within GeoServer
+2. visualize data within GeoServer
 <!--more-->

 <div class="callout callout-warning">